Project-Herophilus/IntegrationFramework-HDF/README.md

 ![iDaaS Platform - Visuals - iDaaS Data Flow - Detailed](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/images/iDaaS-Platform/iDaaS-Mgmt-UI.png)

-Every asset has its own defined specific port, we have done this to ensure multiple solutions can be run simultaneously.
+For more specific details around the management and administrative capabilities you can go [here](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/AdministeringPlatform.md).

 ## Administrative Interface(s) Specifics
 For all the URL links we have made them localhost based, simply change them to the server the solution is running on.
+Every asset has its own defined specific port, we have done this to ensure multiple solutions can be run simultaneously.

 | iDaaS Connect Asset | Port | Admin URL                                        | JMX URL                                                                                   |
 |-------------------|------|--------------------------------------------------|-------------------------------------------------------------------------------------------|